wlonk/arcadia/arcadia.md

 > Can the fairy intensify desires?
 "The fairy tempts you, and so your desires
 > start to consume you."
 >
-> Kit: PC-NPC-PC triangles.
-This is the fairy's bread and butter.
->
 > Kit: Everyone is low-privilege relative to the fairy.
 You have to navigate
 > its preferences; direct action will never avail you.
 >